dagster-io/dagster/examples/emr_pyspark/README.md

 # Submitting PySpark solids on EMR

 This example demonstrates how to have a solid run as a Spark step on an EMR cluster.
-In it, the `hello` solid will be executed on EMR.
+In it, each of the three solids will be executed as a separate EMR step on the same EMR cluster.

 It accomplishes this by using the `emr_pyspark_step_launcher`, which knows how to launch an EMR step that runs the contents of a solid.
 The example defines a mode that links the resource key